 Temperament and Personality

-The French Angora rabbit may have been originally bred for its wool and meat but they can also be great pets.
+The French Angora rabbit may have been originally bred for its wool and meat, but it can also be a great pet.
 They just need a lot of attention, affection, and love to thrive in a domestic setting.

 These adorable bunnies love to hop and explore their environment.
 Their sweet and docile nature becomes even more pronounced when they are allowed out of their enclosures to socialize.